How to Thicken a Thin Lawn

 Use a shade-tolerant grass seed mix and accept that grass in heavy shade will always be sparser than grass in sun.
 You may also need to improve light levels by pruning overhanging branches.

-Ready to thicken your lawn?
-Our Fast Grow Grass Seed establishes quickly to fill sparse areas, and Pre-Seed Foundation Feed gives seedlings the best start.
+Our Fast Growing Grass Seed establishes quickly to fill sparse areas, and Pre-Seed Foundation Feed gives seedlings the best start.
 Together, they’re the fastest route to a thicker lawn.

 About the author